storageos/storageos.github.io/_docs/install/vagrant.md

 module: install/vagrant
 ---

-# Vagrant Installation
+# IV Vagrant Installation

 To begin the Vagrant installation you will need to your base directory as discussed at the end of the previous section.
 So for a developer you might want to use ~/storageos.

+As well as having Vagrant installed, you will also need to have VirtualBox installed which was covered in the previous sections.

-## Setting up the Vagrant Environmnet
+## A. Setting up the Vagrant Environmnet

 Before you launch Vagrant for the first time and build out the cluster, you will want to edit the file names Vagrantfile in the base directory.

+### i) Modifying the Vagrantfile

-To configure the cluster size and number of clients, the relevant lines can be found at the top of the file.
+* To configure the cluster size and number of clients, the relevant lines can be found at the top of the file.
 So for example, if you want a single-node cluster, change the `3` on the `STORAGEOS_NODES` line to `1`.

-It is also recommended you add the line `"pull = false"` as shown below to surpress verbose messages during the initialisation.
+* It is also recommended you add the line `"pull = false"` as shown below to surpress verbose messages during the initialisation.

 ```ruby
 # Set to 1 for single, or 3 or 5 for HA